 Which breakfast cereals have the least sugar for people managing blood glucose levels?

-Choosing cereals with minimal added sugars helps maintain steady blood glucose levels.
-Low-sugar options that contain fiber and whole grains slow sugar absorption, reducing spikes and crashes in energy throughout the day.
+Choosing cereals with minimal added sugars helps support steadier blood glucose levels.
+Low-sugar options that contain fiber and whole grains slow digestion, but people managing diabetes should still consider portion size, total carbohydrates, and personal glucose response.

 Which breakfast cereals have the least sugar among popular brands?